tulioccalazans/dwidocs/privacyPolicy/dwi-privacy_policy-en.md

 * [Portuguese version](../privacyPolicy/dwi-privacy_policy-pt.html)

-TCSolution takes your private information very seriously.
+TC Solution takes your private information very seriously.

 This policy shows our privacy practices describing how we treat information that is entered by you or collected when you use D.W.I.
-(Days Without Incidents)
+(Days counter - Days Without Incidents)
 By using the app, you consent to collect, transfer, manipulate, storage, disclosure, and other uses of your information as described in this Privacy Policy.
 Please read carefully.

 ### What this Privacy Policy covers